-You have to wait at least 5 weeks for your first universal credit payment.
+You usually have to wait at least 5 weeks for your first universal credit (UC) payment.

-You could ask for a universal credit advance if you need money during this time.
-For example, for food, rent, gas or electricity.
+You can ask for a UC advance if you need money during this time.

-An advance is an interest free loan from the Department of Work and Pensions (DWP).
+An advance is an interest free loan from the DWP.

-You pay it back from your monthly universal credit payments.
+You pay it back from your monthly UC payments.

 ask your work coach at your jobcentre interview